kg-phantom/password-generator/README.md

 ## Displaying the Password
 The generated password is then printed on the page for the user to view and copy.

+## Built With
+- HTML
+- CSS
+- JavaScript